Monetization best practices

 • If conversion is poor:

-• Lower price in $1-2 steps
+• Lower the price in $1–2 steps

-• Shorter input form
+• Shorten the input form

-• Better hero images
+• Improve hero images

 9. Checklist before going live